Sinchiguano/Integration-MoveIt-with-Ros-Gazebo/README.md

 # Realtime Multi-Person Pose Estimation
 ## In a nutshell

-It has an apllication about controlling a robotic arm in a real time using the following pretrained model:[Realtime Multi-Person Pose Estimation page link](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) in order to estimate the key points of the image getting throught the webcamera and then proceed with the movement of the robotic arm with 7-DOF of PR2 robot.
+It has an application about controlling a robotic arm in a real-time using the following pre-trained model:[Realtime Multi-Person Pose Estimation page link](https://github.com/ZheC/Realtime_Multi-Person_Pose_Estimation) in order to estimate the key points of the image getting through the web camera and then proceed with the movement of the robotic arm with 7-DOF of PR2 robot.
-The codes were written in python and uses ROS platform as programming environment, and also the imulation can be displayed with the help of ROS Rviz................
+The codes were written in python and use ROS platform as a programming environment, and also the simulation can be displayed with the help of ROS Rviz................

-I am still working on this repository....
-Next update is to work with pose estimaiton of the human hand in order to manipulate the gripper of my robot....... keep waiting!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+I am still working on this repository...
+Next update is to work with pose estimation of the human hand in order to manipulate the gripper of my robot, everything would be in real time!!!!....... keep waiting!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+By: Casch

 **If you have some model like that, please feel free to contribute it !!**